-In 1969 Bishop Maurice Dingman established the “Drake Newman Community” as a non-territorial parish of the Diocese of Des Moines.
-It was incorporated as Drake Newman Community as Bishop Dingman envisioned the new parish serving students, faculty, staff at Drake University and other people who have commitment to that ministry.
+In 1969, Bishop Maurice Dingman established the “Drake Newman Community” as a non-territorial parish of the Diocese of Des Moines.
+It was incorporated as Drake Newman Community as Bishop Dingman envisioned the new parish serving students, faculty, and staff at Drake University, as well as other people who have a commitment to that ministry.

-At that time, they operated out of a house on 30th street, near the residence halls and Greek Row.
-They would hold mass wherever they could find space: the Odd Fellows hall, the reception room at Sheslow Auditorium, sometimes Meredith Hall auditorium 101, the auditorium at Mercy Hospital when school was not in session, the First Christian Church fellowship hall, the library at Dowling High School, and even occasionally they would have “Mass on the Grass” (outside on the lawn).
-But for most of this time the Bulldog Theater in the Olmstead Student Center would serve as their home.
-Each weekend they would transform the theater into their church and when they were done, they would pack everything up until the following week.
+At that time, they operated out of a house on 30th street, near the residence halls and Greek Street.
+They would hold Mass wherever they could find space: the Odd Fellows hall, the reception room at Sheslow Auditorium, the Meredith Hall auditorium 101, the auditorium at Mercy Hospital when school was not in session, the First Christian Church fellowship hall, the library at Dowling High School, and even occasionally they would have “Mass on the Grass” (outside on the lawn).
+But for most of this time, the Bulldog Theater in the Olmsted Student Center would serve as their home.
+Each weekend they would transform the theater into their church, and when they were done, they would pack everything up until the following week.
 They were truly a “Pilgrim People”.

-In 1993 discussions began to create a permanent site for the Drake Newman Community.
+In 1993, discussions began to create a permanent site for the Drake Newman Community.
 That vision became a reality when the current building was dedicated in 1997.
-The center sits on land owned by Drake University and leased for 100 years.
-At that time Bishop Joseph Charron approved the request of the parishioners that the center be known as “The St. Catherine of Siena Catholic Student Center.”
-The building has office space, meeting rooms, a library, a kitchen and a Blessed Sacrament chapel.
-The interior of the building is divided into two sections- a fellowship section that accommodates 150 seated at tables, and the worship space which accommodates over 250.
+The center sits on land owned by Drake University and has been leased for 100 years.
+At that time, Bishop Joseph Charron approved the request of the parishioners that the center be known as “The St. Catherine of Siena Catholic Student Center.”
+The building includes office space, meeting rooms, a library, a kitchen, and a Blessed Sacrament chapel.
+The interior of the building is divided into two sections: a fellowship section that accommodates 150 seated at tables and a worship space which holds over 250 people.

-In 2008, Bishop Richard E. Pates created the diocesan office of Campus Ministry reaching out to an estimated 10,000 college students on 12 campuses within the Diocese of Des Moines through active Catholic Campus Ministry.
-Hence, St. Catherine of Siena became the headquarters of Des Moines Diocese Office of Campus Ministry.
-St Kate’s provides direction and relevant services to the campus ministry of these other colleges and universities.
+In 2008, Bishop Richard E. Pates created the Diocesan Office of Campus Ministry, reaching out to an estimated 10,000 college students on 12 campuses within the Diocese of Des Moines through active Catholic Campus Ministry.
+Hence, St. Catherine of Siena became the headquarters of Des Moines Diocesan Office of Campus Ministry.
+St Catherine’s provides direction and relevant services to the campus ministry of these other colleges and universities.

 The Student Center came of age in the exciting days following the Second Vatican Council.
-Through the years priests, sisters, and lay people have built a vibrant community with a passion to help those who are hurting and to seek Justice.
-The parish is small enough for people to develop real relationships and build a true community.
+Through the years priests, sisters, and laypeople have built a vibrant community with a passion to seek justice and to help those who are hurting.
+The parish is small enough for people to develop authentic relationships and build a true community.
 The center strives to support students’ growth in faith as they grow in their academic pursuits.